learning-zone/react-basics/react-mcq.md

 #### Q. Why do you have to worry about version conflicts in React, but not need to with native web components?

 - [ ] Native web components have an adapter layer.
-- [ ] Native web components don't use JavaScript.
+- [ ] Native web components don\'t use JavaScript.
-- [ ] When a new version of React is released, you can't use old versions.
+- [ ] When a new version of React is released, you can\'t use old versions.
-- [x] React has a runtime, web components don't.
+- [x] React has a runtime, web components don\'t.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>